Role

 External activity

-Eve has secured Arts Council Funding to write and produce a life-writing guide and run writing workshops in probations centres and prisons, homes for the elderly and for refugees.
+Eve has secured Arts Council Funding to write and produce a life-writing guide and run writing workshops in probations centres and prisons, homes for elderly people and for refugees.

 She has also ran life-writing masterclasses for the How To Academy, Football in the Community, Lowdham and Wimbledon Book Festivals.